Home advantage: Neutral venues

 Neutral-venue matches may arise out of necessity.
 For example, on December 12, 2010, the roof of the Minnesota Vikings' stadium, the Hubert H. Humphrey Metrodome collapsed due to a snowstorm.
 The Vikings were supposed to play against the New York Giants at the stadium the next day.
 The game was moved to the Detroit Lions' stadium, Ford Field.
 The following week, the Vikings' Monday Night Football game against the Chicago Bears was moved to the University of Minnesota's TCF Bank Stadium.

 As part of a settlement for a 1992 strike by the NHL Players Association, the National Hockey League scheduled two neutral-site games for each team in a non-NHL market, with one as designated home team and one as the designated away team.
 The neutral site games ended after the 1993–94 NHL season, as the following season was lockout-shortened, and the 1995–96 NHL season reduced the regular season from 84 to 82 games per team.
 The NHL has held neutral-site, season-opening games in Europe (sometimes also including preseason exhibitions against European clubs), first from 2007 to 2011 as the NHL Premiere, and from 2017 as the NHL Global Series.
 The 2019 NHL Heritage Classic was also a neutral site game, played in the non-NHL market of Regina, Saskatchewan—falling roughly halfway between the markets of the participating teams, the Calgary Flames and Winnipeg Jets.

-A requirement to play home matches at a neutral venue has been used as a punishment by UEFA for teams whose fans cause disturbances at a previous match.
+A requirement to play home matches at a neutral venue has been used as a punishment by UEFA for teams whose fans cause disturbances at previous matches.
 For example, after the violent clashes after the Turkey-Switzerland game in 2005, UEFA punished the Turkish team with playing the next six regular international home matches abroad.
-It is also required where one team's home location is in a war zone or at high risk of terrorism, or if the visiting team is prevented from travelling to (one of) their opponent's regular stadium(s) for political reasons.
-The latter consideration is uncommon because governing bodies typically implement measures to prevent national teams from jurisdictions with the most serious political disputes (for example, Spain and Gibraltar or Serbia and Kosovo) from being drawn in the same group, but it does happen - for example, the Ukraine–Kosovo qualifier game for the 2018 World Championships was held in Kraków, Poland, because Ukraine does not recognize Kosovo and does not admit Kosovar nationals to its territory.
+It is also required where one team's home location is in a war zone, at high risk of terrorism, or if the visiting team is prevented from travelling to (one of) their opponent's regular stadium(s) for political reasons.
+The latter consideration is uncommon, because governing bodies typically implement measures to prevent national teams from jurisdictions with the most serious political disputes (for example, Spain and Gibraltar, or Serbia and Kosovo) from being drawn in the same group, but it does happen - for example, the Ukraine–Kosovo qualifier game for the 2018 World Championships was held in Kraków, Poland, because Ukraine does not recognize Kosovo geopolitically, and thus does not admit Kosovar nationals to its territory.
 In all such cases, the match is still treated as a "home" match for such purposes as implementing the away goals rule.

-In North America, Major League Soccer formerly hosted its MLS Cup final at a neutral site.
+In North America, Major League Soccer formerly hosted its MLS Cup final at neutral sites.
 Since 2012, the game has been held at the venue of the participating team that had the better regular season record.